François Fillon: Foreign policy

 Fillon is an advocate of cracking down on Salafism and Muslim Brotherhood-linked groups and has stridently warned against the threat of "Islamic totalitarianism".
-He has called for dialogue with Syria under Bashar al-Assad and with the Russian Federation, under Vladimir Putin.
+He has called for dialogue with Syria under Bashar al-Assad, as well as with the Russian Federation under Vladimir Putin.
 Putin has been described as a friend of Fillon, although Fillon himself rejects that description.

 Personal life

 Fillon lives with his wife, Penelope, and five children, Marie, Charles, Antoine, Édouard and Arnaud, in the 12th-century Manoir de Beaucé, set in 20 acres (8 ha) of woodland on the banks of the River Sarthe 4 km east of the monastery village of Solesmes, near Sablé-sur-Sarthe, and about halfway between Le Mans and Angers.
 They had lived in various other properties, always in the Sarthe, throughout their marriage, before buying Beaucé in 1993.

 Fillon is an Anglophile.
 His wife Penelope Kathryn Fillon, née Clarke, was born in Llanover in Wales, the daughter of a solicitor.
 They met while she was teaching English during her gap year in Le Mans, and they were married in the bride's family church in June 1980.

-François Fillon has spoken at a wide variety of universities in Britain, notably King's College London and the London School of Economics.
+Fillon has spoken at a wide variety of universities in Britain, notably King's College London and the London School of Economics.
 On 1 September 2017, Fillon became a partner at asset manager Tikehau Capital.
 Fillon's younger brother, Pierre, an ophthalmic specialist (and now President of the Automobile Club de l'Ouest), later married Penelope Fillon's younger sister, Jane.